Preparing For An Earthquake A Complete Preparedness Checklist

 Pet Needs

-For those who have pets, identify a safe place for them.
+Those who have pets should identify a safe place for them.

-Gather the necessary supplies and see to it that it has an ID.
-Prepare the food, water, vitamins, or clothes.
+Gather the necessary supplies and ensure that each has an ID.
+Prepare the food, water, vitamins, and clothes.

-Furthermore, they should have a carrier or a leash to have them close when an aftershock strikes.
-Put them inside the cage when necessary.
+Furthermore, they should have a carrier or a leash to keep them close when an aftershock strikes.
+When necessary, they should be put inside the cage.

 This is true for cats, hamsters, birds, and dogs.
 When the pet is lost, finding it might take time and effort.
 Thus, keep them as close as possible.